 This course provides an overview of supply chain management.
 It starts with the vitality of effective supply chain management in today's competitive and globalized economies.
-IENG 652 Then it presents a review of demand forecasting and inventory management and links these with supply chain management.
-Advanced Special Topics II Building on this, the course covers supply chain coordination.
-It sets the rationale for coordination, presents the challenges against coordination, and discusses the mechanisms for Credit Hours: 3 coordination and, furthermore, building strategic alliances.
-The course also talks about designing a supply chain with an Additional selected topics from specialized areas of emphasis on synchronization of procurement, inventory, and engineering management or a related discipline aimed at production.
-The course demonstrates how information broadening or deepening the student's knowledge and skills in technologies should be coupled with business processes and the preparation of her/his dissertation.
-The specific contents of how effective sharing of information between supply chain the course are published one semester in advance. partners can improve the supply chain performance.
+Then it presents a review of demand forecasting and inventory management and links these with supply chain management.
+Building on this, the course covers supply chain coordination.
+It sets the rationale for coordination, presents the challenges against coordination, and discusses the mechanisms for coordination and, furthermore, building strategic alliances.
+The course also talks about designing a supply chain with an emphasis on synchronization of procurement, inventory, and production.
+The course demonstrates how information technologies should be coupled with business processes and how effective sharing of information between supply chain partners can improve the supply chain performance.